Skip to main content

 13C/12C ratios in ice core and ocean sediments

 Hence, the kinetic isotope effect is at play in carbon fixation in photosynthesis.
-This is evidenced by the observation that the 13C/12C ratios are lower in plants than in the atmosphere, showing that 12CO2 is preferentially "fixed" in the ribulose bisphosphate carboxylase/oxygenase reaction in plants and other photosynthetic organisms.
-Also, 12CO2, a lighter molecule, has a faster diffusion rate through the stromata, which are regulated pores in leaves that facilitate the passage of CO2, O2, and H2O.
+This is evidenced by the observation that 13C/12C ratios are lower in plants than in the atmosphere, showing that 12CO2 is preferentially "fixed" in the ribulose bisphosphate carboxylase/oxygenase reaction in plants and other photosynthetic organisms.
+Also, 12CO2, a lighter molecule, diffuses more rapidly through the stomata, which are regulated pores in leaves that facilitate the passage of CO2, O2, and H2O.

 Chapter 31.2 discussed using δ18O values in ice and ocean core sediments to measure past CO2 and temperatures.